wintercms/meta/release-notes/build-460.md

 - Removed caching of Theme configuration, this is now handled by `YAML::parseFile()` caching which simplifies the Theme processing code and fixes some bugs related to cache invalidation
 - Fixed issue with trying to create multiple CMS templates at once
 - Fixed issue where the cached classes file would not be removed along with the cached services file when running `php artisan clear-compiled`
+- Fixed issue with PHP 7.0 compatibility introduced with new `PreferenceMaker` trait in Build 457

 ## Security Improvements
 - Prevent tabnabbing that could theoretically occur from a backend user clicking the "Preview" button in the backend navigation and having the tab taken over by the frontend site
+- Added new global JS function `ocJSON()` to framework.js for parsing loose JSON safely

 ## Translation Improvements:
 - Improved Polish translation